 - You have the technical skills for server management (or can afford managed VPS)

-Managed VPS costs more but includes server maintenance, security updates, and monitoring.
-Unmanaged VPS is cheaper but requires Linux administration knowledge.
+Managed VPS costs more but includes maintenance, security updates, and monitoring.
+Unmanaged VPS is cheaper but assumes Linux administration skills.

 Dedicated Servers: Only When You Actually Need Them

-Most websites don't need dedicated servers.
-I see companies paying $200+ monthly for dedicated hosting when a $50 VPS would perform identically.
+Most sites do not need a dedicated server.
+I routinely see teams paying $200+ per month for dedicated hardware when a $50 VPS would match it.

 You need dedicated hosting for: